 Some say Californians are serious about their wine and relaxed about everything else… And wine is indeed a serious business around here.

-You should not take a trip to Santa Barbara without some wine tasting.
+You should not visit this region without taking a Santa Barbara wine tour.
 California as a whole is pretty famous for its wine culture, and Santa Barbara has more than 120 vineyards and wineries to its name!